 There is a newer version of this course.
-Please see the schedule for the new Processing Database and PC File Data with SAS/ACCESS Software course.
+Please see the schedule for the new Processing Database and Spreadsheet Data with SAS/ACCESS Software course.

 This course teaches you how to read data in Database Management System and PC Files within your SAS environment using SAS/ACCESS software.

 Learn how to

 - read data in relational databases and PC File data using the LIBNAME statement, SQL Pass-Through Facility, and In-Database Processing methods

 - import PC Files including Microsoft Excel, Microsoft Access, JMP, STATA, SPSS, and R data using the IMPORT procedure as well as export data using the EXPORT procedure

 - use In-Database Processing methods to submit BASE SAS procedures to database for processing

 - combine data from different databases using the DATA step and the SQL procedure.